aoloe/libregraphics-manual-scribus-development/content/content.md

 This chapter has been inspired by https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches

-I should integrate some things <from http://forum.freecadweb.org/viewtopic.php?f=17&t=3781>
+I should integrate some things <from http://forum.freecadweb.org/viewtopic.php?f=17&t=3781> (using mantis instead of the forum?)

 ## Github